input-output-hk/peras-design/site/reports/tech-report-2.md

 ![](../static/img/peras-process.jpg)

-* Formal specification work has focused on aligning with _pre-alpha_ version of the protocol and writing safety proofs for Peras using _characteristic string_ technique similar to the one used in various Praos-related papers
+* Formal specification work has focused on aligning with _pre-alpha_ version of the protocol and writing safety proofs for Peras using _characteristic string_ technique similar to the one used in various Praos-related papers.
-* The link between the _Formal specification_ and implementation through [_Conformance tests_](#conformance-testing) has been strenghthened thanks to fruitful collaboration with Quviq:
+* The link between the _Formal specification_ and implementation through [_Conformance tests_](#conformance-testing) has been strengthened thanks to fruitful collaboration with Quviq:
-  * The _Test model_ aka. _executable  specification_ is defined in Agda then projected to Haskell for direct reuse by `quickcheck-dynamic` execution engine
+    * The _Test model_ aka. _executable  specification_ is defined in Agda then projected to Haskell for direct reuse by `quickcheck-dynamic` execution engine.
-  * A _Soundness proof_ ensures it's consistent with the (higher level) formal specification
+    * A _Soundness proof_ ensures it's consistent with the (higher level) formal specification.
-  * We haven't yet covered _adversarial behaviour_ but most scenarios should be straightforward to implement
+    * We haven't yet covered _adversarial behavior_ but most scenarios should be straightforward to implement.
-* We have discontinued Rust prototype support, from want of time but we haven't changed how tests are run so we have strong confidence any implementation with a compatible API should be testable
+* We have discontinued Rust prototype support, from want of time, but we haven't changed how tests are run so we have strong confidence any implementation with a compatible API should be testable.
-* We have built a user-facing simulation tool that proved helpful to better understand the protocol's behaviour, spot potential issues, and align all stakeholders over an umanbiguous prototype
+* We have built [a user-facing simulation tool](#simulating-peras) that proved helpful to better understand the protocol's behavior, spot potential issues, and align all stakeholders over an unambiguous prototype.
-* We have built [Markov chains](#markov-chain-simulation)-based models to simulate various interesting large scale behaviours of Peras probabilistically, providing a wealth of insights on parameters interaction
+* We have built [analytic and](#analyses-of-adversarial-scenarios) [Markov-chain](#markov-chain-simulation) models to simulate various interesting large scale behaviors of Peras probabilistically, providing a wealth of insights on parameters interaction and performance in response to adversarial conditions.
-* We have continued investigating the use of ΔQ formalism, trying to leverage more recent implementations for modelling [vote diffusion](#vote-diffusion)
+* We have continued investigating the use of ΔQ formalism, trying to leverage more recent implementations for modelling [vote diffusion](#vote-diffusion).
+* We have documented [constraints on the Peras protocol parameters](#constraints-on-peras-paraemters) and [recommended interim default values](#recommendations-for-peras-parameters) for them.
-* While there remain some work to be done on that front, we should be able to make Peras work including the present report fully public
+* While there remain some work to be done on that front, we should be able to make Peras work including the present report and interactive tools fully public.

 # Introduction

-## Software Readiness Level
+## Software readiness level

 ### Last stage (SRL 3)